AlbertSnows/python-email-router/README.md

 Orrr, you can run the flask server

 `flask --app flaskr run`

+For each of thes you'll need to have the correct package

+installed, such as `waitress` or `flask` on the CLI.

 Those will all spin up the server.
 These should all be accessible by either `localhost`